4WD lift heights increased to provide greater consistency

 Lifts above the required limits outlined in this table require individual approval from the Department of Transport and Main Roads.

 To find out more about the changes to the vehicle lift modification codes, refer to the Queensland Code of Practice: Vehicle Modifications.

 It is important to remember unsafe vehicle modifications can put all road users at increased risk of accident or injury.
 A high lift also changes the zone of impact on other vehicles in a crash and the glare from headlights, increasing the risk to other road users and pedestrians.

 The owners of vehicles with high lifts are encouraged to make sure modifications are compliant and approved to ensure the safety of all road users.

-To find out more refer to page 3 of the Minor Modifications Vehicle Standards Instruction G19.9.
+To find out more about minor modifications that do not need certification or approval, refer to the Minor Modifications Vehicle Standards Instruction G19.10.